Edit Blog Post

 Here is a photo of all the 17 hikers in our group.
 Here before we started walking everybody was cheery and happy

-he handed the message over to the next runner who then brought the message to the next runner station and so on.
+the message over to the next runner who then brought the message to the next runner station and so on.
 You might say it was just like a big relay race

 .
 In this way a letter could be sent from one end of the Inca Empire to the other in only a few days.
 A faster postal service that that could not be found until the 20th century.